Lecture 9

 - \(\mathcal{K}[i,j]\) is the element in the \(i\)-th row and \(j\)-th column of the kernel

-The kernel slides across the input image, producing a weighted sum at each valid position to give output \(Y\).
-The indices are clipped from infinity to the correct size depending on the padding, size of kernel, and the stride.
+The kernel slides across the input image, producing a weighted sum at each valid position to give the output \(Y\).
+In practice, the infinite summation indices are clipped to a finite range depending on the padding, the size of the kernel, and the stride.

 It is a linear operation so that every element of \(Y\) is a linear combination of the input and weights elements, indicating that it can be expressed as a matrix multiplication with the flattened image \(\vec{u}\) and the flattened kernel \(\vec{k}\).